 You will have to wait a little until files are installed and configured on your computer.
 After finishing the installation process telnet will be ready to use.

-Type on your Command Prompt
+After checking that telnet is available type on your Command Prompt

 Telnet “SqlServerHostIP” 1433